'There'll be a record somewhere': Former cop on body in suitcases inquiry

 Burdett, who was a police officer for 22 years, acknowledged how difficult the situation will be for everyone involved including those officers and any ambulance or fire crews initially called to the site.

-"When you attend a scene a grisly scene like that, you can never erase it from your memory.
+"When you attend a grisly scene like that, you can never erase it from your memory.
 It's a hell of a time.

 "What Police and most first-responders do is get stuck in and not focus on the details.
 They focus on the process of what they have to do.